Implementing Redundant Network Paths for Warehouse Sensors

 3. Performance Qualification (PQ): Run extended soak tests under peak telemetry loads.
 Validate that buffered data reconciles perfectly with centralized databases and that audit logs capture every failover event with precise timestamps.

 All test results, topology diagrams, and configuration baselines must be compiled into a validation master file.
-Compliance officers should cross-reference these records with the Step-by-step guide to designing redundant sensor networks to ensure alignment with industry best practices.
+For step-by-step design guidance aligned with industry best practices, see Step-by-step guide to designing redundant sensor networks.
 Automated reporting scripts should generate PDF audit trails directly from gateway logs, preserving cryptographic hashes to prevent post-hoc alteration.

 Operational Handoff and Continuous Monitoring